Mari-W/ktor-vue-starter/README.md

 To build a Fat-JAR for production just execute `./gradlew build` or `gradle build` when gradle is installed locally.
 This will include the `yarn build` of the VueJS project.
 The built page then will be served by Ktor in production.
-To run the bundled jar from the `bundle` folder simply run `java -jar example-0.0.1.jar`
+To run the bundled jar from the `bundle` folder simply run `java -jar bundle/example-0.0.1.jar`.
+This will not work on your maschine as it wants to use port 80.
+You can bypass this by running `java -jar bundle/example-0.0.1.jar -port=8080`.

 ### Tools